yuxiaofelicia/generativevideorepo/README.md

 1. Dynamics Transfer GAN: Generating Video by Transferring Arbitrary Temporal Dynamics from a Source Video to a Single Target Image https://arxiv.org/pdf/1712.03534.pdf

-- spatial constructs <---- target image; dynamics <------source video sequence
+-spatial constructs <---- target image; dynamics <------source video sequence

-- To preserve the spatial construct of the target image:
+-To preserve the spatial construct of the target image:
 - the appearance of the source video sequence is suppressed
-  - only the dynamics are obtained before being imposed onto the target image.
-                     (using the proposed appearance suppressed dynamics feature.)
+- only the dynamics are obtained before being imposed onto the target image.  (using the proposed appearance suppressed dynamics feature.)

-- the spatial and temporal consistencies are verified via two discriminator networks.
+-the spatial and temporal consistencies are verified via two discriminator networks.
 - discriminator A validates the fidelity of the generated frames appearance,
 -  B validates the dynamic consistency of the generated video sequence.
 - Results:
 - successfully transferred arbitrary dynamics of the source video sequence onto a target image
-   - maintained the spatial constructs (appearance) of the target image while generating spatially and
-                  temporally consistent video sequences.
+- maintained the spatial constructs (appearance) of the target image while generating spatially and temporally consistent video sequences.
          [图片]